iMessage is #9 in Top 10 Business Messaging platforms

 2020.
 Apple’s iMessage adds Slack-like mentions, pins, threads and more

-Apple announced the next version of iMessage will support a number of popular features found in rival messaging apps like Slack or even Facebook’s Messenger, among others.
-This includes added support for common features like inline replies, pins, and mentions, plus updated customizations for group chats, expanded Memoji, improved search, and more.
-With the new inline replies feature, iMessage users in a group chat will be able to respond to specific messages using threads — a feature common to a number of other top messaging apps, including Slack.
-With inline replies, users can opt to view the replies within the full conversation, or you can opt to view them as their own thread.
+Apple has recently announced that the upcoming version of iMessage will include support for various popular features commonly found in rival messaging applications such as Slack and Facebook's Messenger, among others.
+These enhancements encompass the addition of inline replies, pins, and mentions, along with updated customization options for group chats, expanded Memoji functionality, improved search capabilities, and more.
+The introduction of inline replies allows iMessage users participating in a group chat to respond to specific messages using threaded conversations, a feature commonly found in other leading messaging apps like Slack.
+Users have the flexibility to view the replies within the main conversation or as separate threads, depending on their preference.

 2018.
 Apple Business Chat goes global